Computer & Network Support Student Guide to IT

 The desks that the computers are on were not built to support a lot of weight.
 Please be courteous by sitting in the chairs, rather than on top of the desks.

-User Account, Email, Calendar
+User Accounts, Email, Calendar

 Westmont’s user accounts are often called ‘Email Accounts’, but email is only one of the services this account provides.
-Your account allows you to log in to Westmont’s network (“Westmont_Encrypted”), as well as any web apps or forms you encounter.
+Your account allows you to log in to Westmont’s network (“Campus”), as well as any web apps or forms you encounter.
 The list includes, but is not limited to:

 - Financial Aid Student Portal